-We are excited to offer three distinct Career Academies in year one at San Jose Early College at Cecil: The Academy of Aviation, the Academy of Financial Technology and the Academy of Information Technology.
+We are excited to offer four distinct Career Academies in year one at San Jose Early College at Cecil: The Academy of Aviation, the Academy of Distribution and Logistics, the Academy of Culinary Arts and the Academy of Sports, Recreation and Entertainment, and Marketing.
 An academy is a grouping of students within the whole school with a career-focused theme.
 Students may graduate with an 18-credit standard Florida diploma once they complete at least 4 credits of English, 4 credits of math, 3 credits of science and 3 credits of social studies, in addition to 4 credits of work-based learning and industry certifications.
 Students who fully complete a Career Academy and receive a high school diploma from San Jose Early College at Cecil will hold the qualifications necessary to be hired in one of many related careers.
 Students may also choose to continue their education beyond high school to receive advanced degrees and additional industry certifications.
 Our school will follow the 10 National Standards of Practice for all academies.

-Our school will be co-located with Florida State College of Jacksonville on two campuses: Kent Campus (off Roosevelt Blvd.) and Cecil Center Campus (off Normandy Road).
-During year one, most of our operations and classes will take place at the Kent Campus building; however, in year two, we expect to break ground on a brand new high school building that will be co-located with FSCJ Cecil Center.
+Our school will be co-located with Florida State College of Jacksonville on the Cecil Center Campus (off Normandy Road).
+Our brand new high school building that will be co-located with FSCJ Cecil Center.
 This physical arrangement will make it more convenient for our juniors and seniors to take dual enrollment courses that contribute to achieving both high school and college diplomas at the same time.

 If you have not visited the Cecil Commerce Center in recent years, you might have missed some of the most exciting economic growth going on in Northeast Florida!
 The Cecil Commerce Center is home to companies that specialize in logistics and high-tech innovation.
 A few examples include Amazon, Wayfield, Boeing, Flight Star, Saft America, the Jacksonville Jetport, Northrup Grunman and multiple branches of the U.S. military.
 Students will be learning surrounded by this high level of innovation.
 They will quickly be able to see how what they are learning in the classroom applies to real-world problem solving and careers.